Zooz/predator/CONTRIBUTING.md

 ```

 ## System Resource Folder Structure
-All the resources have the same folder and file strcuture.
+The following is an in-depth structure of the resources that Predator manages.
+They all have the same folders and file structure.
 ```
 .
 └── src/
-    └── reosuceName/
+    └── resourceName/
         ├── routes/ # Contains the express router and routing.
         │   └── resourceNameRouter.js
         ├── controllers/ # Contains all the middlewares